What is a Gasket?

-The effects of both ambient and process temperature on the gasket material, the flanges and the bolts must be taken into account.
-These effects include bolt elongation, creep relaxation of the gasket material or thermal degradation.
+The effects of both ambient and process temperature on the gasket material, the flanges, and the bolts must be taken into account.
+These effects include bolt elongation, creep relaxation of the gasket material, or thermal degradation.
 This can result in a reduction of the flange load.
 The higher the operating temperature, the more care needs to be taken with the gasket material selection.
 As the system is pressurized and heated, the joint deforms.
 Different coefficients of expansion between the bolts, the flanges, and the pipe can result in forces that can affect the gasket.
 The relative stiffness of the bolted joint determines whether there is a net gain or loss in the bolt load.
 Generally, flexible joints lose bolt load.

 Effect of Fluid

-The media being sealed, usually a liquid or a gas with gas being harder to seal than a liquid.
+The media being sealed, is usually a liquid or a gas with gas being harder to seal than a liquid.
 The effect of temperature on many fluids causes them to become more aggressive.
 Therefore, a fluid that can be sealed at ambient temperature, may adversely affect the gasket at a higher temperature.
 The gasket material must be resistant to corrosive attack from the fluid.
 It should chemically resist the system fluid to prevent serious impairment of its physical properties.

 Surface Finish of the Gasket